ABOUT US

 03

-Each experience takes between 30 – 40 minutes, with each single adventure spanning several rooms over thousands of square feet.
+Each experience takes between 30 – 40 minutes on average (there is no specific set time), with each single adventure spanning several rooms over thousands of square feet.

 04